Spyderisk/system-modeller-deployment/README.md

 ## Overview

-The purpose of this project is to provide a configured system that can deploy the dockerised Spyderisk software on a server along with keycloak and mongo containers.
+The purpose of this project is to deploy the [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a server.

-The deployment would be with `docker-compose` executed directly on the server or remotely via `docker machine`.
+The deployment is made with `docker-compose` executed directly on the server (or remotely via `docker machine`).

 This project orchestrates:

-* a reverse proxy (in the `proxy` container) which configures the following
+* A reverse proxy (in the `proxy` container) which configures the following
   endpoints:

   * /system-modeller -> /system-modeller on the `ssm` container;